News Center Maine’s Lee Nelson will anchor his last broadcast Friday

 Longtime TV news reporter and anchor Lee Nelson, who grew up in TV studios as the son of a news anchor, will end a long career in the news business on Friday when he retires from News Center Maine.

 His new career is in fitness.
-Nelson, a self-described gym rat since his teens and certified person trainer since 2010, will work with clients at Foley’s Fitness Center in Scarborough.
+Nelson, a self-described gym rat since his teens and certified personal trainer since 2010, will work with clients at Foley’s Fitness Center in Scarborough.

 Nelson’s father was a news anchor in Maine, Boston and New York.
 TV news was an unlikely career for Nelson, despite his father’s success in the business.
 He grew up with what he calls “quite a substantial stammer” and had to learn to conquer it before he flourished in front of a camera.
 “I don’t know that I have fully conquered it yet, but I certainly have conquered it on the air.
 When I am really tired and really stressed, it comes out,” he said.